Publisher: Namco Bandai

 Release Date: 10/5/2010

 Also Available On

 Ninja Theory has had a hard time establishing itself as a talented developer.
-With the major hype of Heavenly Sword, and Luke warm sales to the crappy Kinect Joy Ride, and the controversy of DMC it’s struggling.
-Enslaved is probably NT’s most successful game mainly commercially due to it’s better marketing.
-The story is probably the game’s strongest point, as well as character development and combat takes a back seat.
+With the major hype of Heavenly Sword, Lukewarm sales to the crappy Kinect Joy Ride, and the controversy of DMC it’s struggling.
+Enslaved is probably NT’s most successful game mainly commercially due to its better marketing.
+The story is probably the game’s strongest point, as well as character development and combat take a back seat.

-So combat is pretty finicky, but exploring can be a blast thanks to huge sprawling vistas, and easy to see glowing handholds and what not.
+So combat is pretty finicky, but exploring can be a blast thanks to huge sprawling vistas, easy-to-see glowing handholds, and whatnot.
 Occasionally the camera gets in the way here or controls can be a bit touchy, but it’s not nearly as frustrating as the combat.
 You’ll notice orange orbs floating around everywhere and these are used for upgrades, but you can only upgrade if Trip is in the vicinity.
 There are some points where you can use Monkey’s Cloud hoverboard and there are a few exciting moments like chasing a giant mech, but this feels a bit tacked on.

 The game also has pacing issues since the first chapter is epic the next six or seven are the same repetitive area-to-area beating mechs up, jumping around the affair.
 It’s a shame that Enslaved feels like it’s only 80% complete because it needed a lot more polish.
 Even though the game looks good technically it’s pretty bland with just lots of green everywhere.
 There’s no unique art style or anything and this is a shame.
 The mechs all look the same and the enemy variety is less than half a dozen.
 Boss fights sometimes feel epic, but they repeat often, so Enslaved is iffy on every subject.
 I do recommend this as a great weekend rental or bargain purchase.